Skip to main content

 Kamaimai (Kamaimai)

-Kamaimai is a sweet, non-alcoholic toddy made from the sap of the coconut palm.
-The sap is collected from cut flower stems of the coconut palm.
-It is a traditional drink consumed during celebrations and gatherings, reflecting resourcefulness in utilizing the coconut palm.
+Kamaimai is a sweet, non-alcoholic toddy drawn from the coconut palm.
+The sap is collected from cut flower stems, and the drink shows up at celebrations and gatherings, another way the coconut palm is put to use.

 other